KingMelchorCuliat/FINAL-PROJECT-ACP/README.md

 #### 2. Libraries

-2.1 Import datetime: library is used to capture the current date using `self.timestamp = datetime.datetime.now() and to get the format yy-dd-mm using timestamp = feedback.timestamp.strftime('%Y-%m-%d' %H:%M:%S')` to know when feedback is provided.
+2.1 Import datetime: library is used to capture the current date using `self.timestamp = datetime.datetime.now() and to get the format yy-dd-mm using timestamp = feedback.timestamp.strftime('%Y-%m-%d' %H:%M:%S')` to know when and what time the  feedback is provided.
 Allowing to track when the user gives feedback to the product.

 2.2 Import json: this library was used to store the user accounts inclucing username and password and Customer feedback including rating and suggestions.